richelleshim/spotify-github-bot/README.md

 5. **Debug Issues**:
    - Run the bot and ensure it works as expected.
-   - Fix any errors that arise during the setup process (I probably forgot something, sorry!).
+   - Fix any errors that arise during the setup process